 If ridesharing took a big hit during the pandemic, the demand for food delivery actually sky-rocketed and that doesn’t seem to change anytime soon.
-Whether you’re new to food delivery, or you’re already an Uber driver and want to make some extra money during peak rideshare hours, here’s a step-by-step guide on how to become an Uber Eats driver in Australia.
+Whether you’re new to food delivery, or you’re already an Uber driver willing to increase your earnings during peak rideshare hours, here’s a step-by-step guide on how to become an Uber Eats driver in Australia.

 Uber Eats requirements in Australia

 The requirements for Uber Eats are similar to Uber driver requirements, but more relaxed when it comes to your Uber certified car.
 This means that if you qualify for Uber, you’re more than likely ready to join Uber Eats as well.

 Uber Eats driver requirements